ghollisjr/timer/README.txt

 timer.lisp is a simple wish/Tk/Ltk GUI timer that depends on a few dependencies, minimally

+* SBCL
+* paplay (pulseaudio)
 * quicklisp
 * split-sequence (quicklisp)
 * cl-getopt (quicklisp)
 * sbcl-script (https://github.com/ghollisjr/sbcl-script)
+* A sound file of your choice for the alarm sound effect

+Make sure to edit the *alarm-path* variable to point to an alarm sound file that you want to use for the alarm if you want an alarm to sound, as there is no visual cue that the alarm has finished.

 The included Makefile assumes that you want to install the script and core file under your $HOME directory.
 If this isn't desirable then